isc-projects/kea/doc/sphinx/arm/hooks-run-script.rst

    NEW_LEASE6_PREFIX_LEN
    NEW_LEASE6_TYPE

-The OLD_LEASE6 do not always exists.
+The OLD_LEASE6 does not always exist.

 The leases4_committed hook point needs for loops to handle the list of addresses.
 This can be achived in the following way: